Paris Saint-Germain Rugby League: Effects on English clubs

-Rugby Football League (RFL) chief executive Maurice Lindsay devised Super League, a new league featuring teams from cities across the continent, with the help of £87 million from media mogul Rupert Murdoch, who in turn dreamed of a rugby world championship to which he would own all the television rights.
-PSG were granted a place in the competition for the 1996 season to give British rugby's top flight a French and European dimension.
-However, their inclusion had serious consequences for several clubs and the sport in general.
+Rugby Football League (RFL) chief executive Maurice Lindsay devised the Super League, a new competition intended to feature clubs from major cities across Europe, with financial backing of £87 million from media mogul Rupert Murdoch, who also envisioned the creation of a global rugby league championship under his broadcasting control.
+Paris Saint-Germain Rugby League were granted a place in the competition for the 1996 season in order to provide the British game's top tier with a French and wider European presence.
+However, their inclusion had significant consequences for the existing league structure and its member clubs.

-The 12-team Super League replaced the original 16-team First Division.
-PSG and the London Broncos, who had just finished fourth in the Second Division, were given places in the top flight, while teams finishing lower than 10th in the First Division were excluded, such as Featherstone Rovers, Wakefield Trinity, Hull F.C. and Widnes Vikings.
-Also left out were the Keighley Cougars, who had just finished first in the Second Division and would have been promoted had the Super League not existed.
-Featherstone never returned to the top flight, while Hull collapsed financially and had to merge with Newcastle Thunder, which had catastrophic consequences for rugby league in the North East, with a fan base that remains bitter to this day.
+The new 12-team Super League replaced the former 16-team First Division.
+PSG RL and the London Broncos, who had finished fourth in the Second Division, were admitted to the top flight, while clubs finishing below 10th place in the First Division—such as Featherstone Rovers, Wakefield Trinity, Hull F.C. and Widnes Vikings—were excluded.
+Keighley Cougars, who had won the Second Division and would otherwise have been promoted, were also denied entry.
+Featherstone did not return to the top flight, while Hull later experienced financial collapse and merged with Newcastle Thunder, an outcome that had long-term effects on rugby league in north-east England.

 Dragons and Toulouse

-PSG's victory over Sheffield in the inaugural Super League match was a pivotal moment in the history of rugby league in France.
-It created a French legacy that still endures, proving that a French team could compete and be popular in the top flight, as well as boosting the Super League's image as something new and innovative, as well as European, rather than merely English.
-As a result, the original Paris experiment would be one of the key reasons why French clubs Catalans Dragons and Toulouse Olympique eventually secured places in the Super League.
+PSG's victory over Sheffield in the inaugural Super League match was a notable moment for rugby league in France, demonstrating that a French team could compete in the top flight and attract significant support.
+The match also contributed to the Super League’s European image and is considered a factor in the eventual inclusion of French clubs Catalans Dragons and Toulouse Olympique in the competition.

-French Rugby League Federation president Jean-Paul Ferré promised to return with a new team as part of an expansion proposal in 1999.
-Paris was briefly considered, but the most likely location this time was Toulouse.
-Neither option materialized, but the door was reopened in 2002 when French clubs were invited to apply for a Super League spot.
-The Perpignan-based Catalans Dragons were chosen ahead of Toulouse Olympique, who were again considered by some to be the favorites at the start of the selection process.
-The Dragons made their debut in 2006.
-Toulouse would finally join the Super League 20 years later, in 2026.
+Following the Paris experiment, French Rugby League Federation president Jean-Paul Ferré proposed the creation of a new team as part of a 1999 Super League expansion.
+Paris was briefly considered, but Toulouse emerged as the preferred location.
+Neither option materialized at the time, although the opportunity reopened in 2002 when French clubs were invited to apply for a Super League licence.
+Catalans Dragons, based in Perpignan, were selected and debuted in 2006, while Toulouse Olympique joined the league 20 years later, in 2026.

-The professional experience that PSG players brought back to their French league clubs was credited with making the Dragons' transition to the Super League smoother.
-Fouroux's aggressive promotional tactics at PSG were also cited as a precursor to the more widely recognised marketing efforts of rugby union team Stade Français under chairman Max Guazzini.
-The club also became known for being the first in the RFL system to entrust a managerial role to a woman, Rebecca Cove.
+The experience gained by PSG players in the Super League was credited with helping their subsequent French clubs, including Catalans, adjust to top-flight competition.
+PSG's promotional approach under Jacques Fouroux was also seen as a precursor to the marketing strategies later employed by rugby union side Stade Français under Max Guazzini.
+Additionally, the club became the first in the RFL system to appoint a woman, Rebecca Cove, to a managerial role.